 Sarsaparilla conjures up the image of a Wild West cowboy bellying up to the bar in a saloon and ordering a "sasparilly."
-It used to be a popular soft drink in the United States, especially during the 19th century when it was considered a sort of health tonic, much like what Coca-cola was first sold as.
+It used to be a popular soft drink in the United States, especially during the 19th century when it was considered a sort of health tonic, much like what Coca-Cola or club soda was first sold as.
 Today, though, sarsaparilla soda is a hard drink to find.
-What happened to this once-common beverage?
+What happened to this once-common soda pop?

-Since there are many benefits of sarsaparilla, the plant has long been considered to have medicinal properties, but the sarsaparilla soft drink isn't actually made out of sarsaparilla, at least not in the U.S. In some other countries, the sarsaparilla root is brewed to make tea, but in America what was called sarsaparilla was actually brewed from sassafras root bark.
+Since there are many benefits of sarsaparilla, the plant has long been considered to be an herbal medicine, but the sarsaparilla soft drink isn't actually made out of sarsaparilla, at least not in the United States.
+In some countries, the sarsaparilla root is brewed to make tea, but in America what was called sarsaparilla was actually brewed from sassafras root bark.

-Sassafras is a plant that also has medicinal properties; it has been used to treat everything from skin conditions to arthritis and high blood pressure.
-In spite of the benefits, tests by the U.S. Food and Drug Administration (FDA) also showed that a compound in sassafras called safrole caused cancer in mice.
-For that reason, in 1964 the FDA banned safrole, ruling that sassafras could not sold as a commercial food ingredient (including as tea and in soft drinks like root beer and sarsaparilla).
+Even though it is thought that sarsaparilla has anti-cancer properties and works as oxidative stress, rheumatism, and anti-inflammatory relief, tests by the U.S. Food and Drug Administration (FDA) also showed that a compound in sassafras called safrole caused cancer cells in mice.
+For that reason, in 1964 the FDA banned safrole, ruling that sassafras could not be sold as a commercial food ingredient (including as tea and in soft drinks like root beer and sarsaparilla).

-It's a safe assumption that the ban led to the drop off in consumption of sarsaparilla as a soft drink.
+It's a safe assumption that the ban led to the drop off in the use of sarsaparilla as a soft drink.

 Originally, root beer also used sassafras as the main ingredient, adding licorice root, wintergreen leaves, vanilla bean, ginger root, and other aromatic flavorings like cinnamon sticks and star anise to round out the bitter sassafras taste.
-Although it didn't contain alcohol, Charles E. Hires, the pharmacist who first created root beer, called it "beer" because he thought the name would appeal more to the Pennsylvania miners who were his primary customers.
+Although it didn't contain alcohol, Charles E. Hires, the American pharmacist who first created root beer, called it "beer" because he thought the name would appeal more to the Pennsylvania miners who were his primary customers.
 And he was right when they started to buy it by the keg.

 Root beer was first sold in 1876 as a dry extract; customers would mix the package of roots, spices, and herbs up with sugar, yeast, and water to make the fermented drink.
 In 1880, Hires then decided to sell it brewed as a concentrated syrup.
 It wasn't until 1893 that he brewed and bottled root beer and sold it as a ready-to-drink product.